Publication Ethics

 Roles and Ethics of Authors

-5. Authors must not copy or plagiarize from others or themselves.
-If work that has been published elsewhere appears in the manuscript, it must be properly referenced.
+- Authors must not engage in plagiarism, whether copying from others or self-plagiarizing.
+Any content previously published elsewhere that appears in the manuscript must be properly cited and referenced.

 Roles and Ethics of Editors

-2. Editors conduct a preliminary review before deciding whether to put the manuscript through the formal review process.
-Editors then select three experts in the field of the work to carry out a double-blind peer review process.
-Each manuscript will be reviewed by at least one external reviewer.
+- Editors conduct a preliminary review before deciding whether to put the manuscript through the formal review process.
+Editors then carefully select three experts in the field of the work to carry out a double-blind peer review process.
+Each manuscript will be reviewed by at least two external reviewer.
 If it is authored by SUT personnel, all the reviewers must be from outside SUT.

-3. Editors must hold a conflict of interest with neither the authors, reviewers, or the journal.
+- Editors must not have any conflict of interest with the authors, reviewers, or the journal.

 Roles and Ethics of Reviewers